-- Enable educators to create their own online learning activities and tools specifically designed to promote historical thinking and transversal competences.
+- Enabled educators to create their own online learning activities and tools specifically designed to promote historical thinking and transversal competences.

-- Foster competence-based approaches to the subject based on critical thinking and the ability to analyse content in a balanced way, question and compare interpretations, assess evidence and make independent judgments.
+- Fostered competence-based approaches to the subject based on critical thinking and the ability to analyse content in a balanced way, question and compare interpretations, assess evidence and make independent judgments.

-- Support a large group of educators to become more digitally confident, to act as multipliers with their colleagues, and to transmit their skills to their students.
+- Supported a large group of educators to become more digitally confident, to act as multipliers with their colleagues, and to transmit their skills to their students.

-The consortium will work in the project to develop the following outputs:
+The consortium worked in the project to develop the following outputs:

 The core team has written a series of blog posts that introduce online tools that are freely available and can be used to promote historical thinking.
 The blog posts are written to help history educators use these tools, by making a selection of the many digital tools that are available and describing how these tools can be used specifically for history education.
 The process of selecting and testing tools has helped the project to find out what functionalities and ideas work or do not work.
 Valuable lessons that will help to improve the tools and exemplar online learning activities made in the Innovating History Education for all project.
 The blog posts are available at labs.historiana.eu.